Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writting a file into a file
+duplicating the last line of a file